Fixing Common Problems with Soy Wax Candles

 Most container soy waxes perform well around 6–10% fragrance load by wax weight, but the true maximum depends on your specific wax and fragrance pairing.
 That is why controlled testing beats copying the highest number you see online.

-Use a scale and a fragrance-load calculator or spreadsheet so your FO % is precise, then test 6%, 8%, and 10% against your wax’s listed maximum instead of jumping straight to the top.
+Use a scale so your FO % is precise, then test 6%, 8%, and 10% against your wax’s listed maximum instead of jumping straight to the top.
+For the math, move to fragrance load in candle making.

 Track how different wick sizes change flame height, melt-pool width, and room-filling scent, and compare those notes with the wick-heat troubleshooting steps elsewhere on this page when you choose your next test wick.

-Methods – how to use the benchmark above: Rate hot throw on a 1–5 scale at 2 hours and 24 hours of burn in the same room, keeping jar, wax batch, wick type, and FO identical while you vary only FO %, cure days, or add temperature.
-For each cell in the grid, burn at least three candles and log their average rating along with any safety issues like sooting or sweating; discard recipes that exceed your supplier’s maximum load or burn poorly in testing.
+Methods – how to use the benchmark above: Rate hot throw in the same room while you vary only FO %, cure days, or add temperature.
+Keep jar, wax batch, wick type, and FO identical, and reject any batch that exceeds your supplier’s maximum load or burns poorly in testing.

 Maintaining a clean burn: stop wick mushrooming & reduce soot